Tiny Teddy

-Also available are three "Tiny Teddy Creams" varieties, two larger tiny teddies joined with a cream filling, in double chocolate, vanilla and strawberry flavours; and "Tiny Teddy Dippers", a lunchbox portion of a handful of tiny teddies and a dipping sauce of white chocolate, strawberry or chocolate-hazelnut.
+Tiny Teddy is also available as a cereal named "Teeny Tiny Teddy" with the choice of either chocolate flavoured or honey flavoured "bear-shaped" cereal.

-In 2004 Arnott's released a range of savoury Tiny Teddy biscuits, but these weren't successful and were shortly discontinued.
+In 2004, Arnott's released a range of savoury Tiny Teddy biscuits, but these weren't successful and were shortly discontinued.

-In 2006 Arnott's authorised the release of four story books, aimed at pre-school aged children, published as the 'Arnott's Tiny Teddy Adventure Stories'.
+In 2006, Arnott's authorised the release of four story books, aimed at pre-school aged children, published as the Arnott's Tiny Teddy Adventure Stories.

+In February 2023, Arnott's released a Tiny Teddy's Breakfast Cereal in "Choc Cereal" and "Honey Cereal" flavours.

 In Indonesia, Tiny Teddy are sold as Nyam-Nyam Teddy or Good Time Teddy.